Sudhanshu2920/Institute-management-System/README.md

 - **MySql**

 # Instruction To Run The Project
-1.Clone this repository to your local system
+1. Clone this repository to your local system
-2.Inside IMS folder there is a database file naming InstituteManagementSystem.sql run this file Using MySql 3.Now Import this IMS project From Netbeans(Note-If it shows any error of any file missing then import it from the IMS folder Manually).
+2. Inside IMS folder there is a database file naming InstituteManagementSystem.sql run this file Using MySql
+3. Now Import this IMS project From Netbeans(Note-If it shows any error of any file missing then import it from the IMS folder Manually).
-4.Go to the src/ims folder and open javaconnect.java there change the password.Set that to your root password
+4. Go to the src/ims folder and open javaconnect.java there change the password.Set that to your root password